api3dao/slack-bots/README.md

    - Scroll down to the "Scopes" section.
    - Under "Bot Token Scopes", click "Add an OAuth Scope".
    - Add the `chat:write` scope, which allows your bot to post messages.
+   - Also add the following scopes which allow your bot to fetch channel history and read channel details:
+     - `channels:history`
+     - `channels:read`
+     - `groups:history` (for private channels)
+     - `groups:read` (for private channels)
 3. **Install the App to Workspace**:
    - Above the "Scopes" section, click on the "Install to Workspace" button.
    - You'll be redirected to your Slack workspace to authorize the app.
 Click "Allow".